raymondkim007/cse15l-lab-reports/Lab_Report_1.md

 ![Image](image6.png)

-BY doing that, I was able to successfully login to the server and proceed to the login terminal, which looks like below.y
+BY doing that, I was able to successfully login to the server and proceed to the login terminal, which looks like below.

 ![Image](image7.png)

 ---